Travel like a local

 Craft Beer

 The craft beer scene in Hanoi is growing.
 It's nowhere near the size of Saigon but it's still worth exploring.
-Saigon's Pasteur Street has a tap room and Hill Station is the perfect place to go between 2pm and 6pm for their 2 for 1 happy hour right in the centre of the Old Quarter.
+Saigon's Pasteur Street has a tap room and there are plenty of other newer choices.

 Vietnamese Coffee